puppetlabs/puppet-docs/source/pe/3.2/external_ca.markdown

 1. Install Puppet Enterprise on the node, if it isn't already installed.
 1. Using the same external CA you used for the puppet master, create a cert and private key for your agent node.
 2. Locate the files you will need to replace on the agent.
-You can use commands similar to those in [Locating the PE Master Certificate and Security Credentials][inpage_locate_master] to find them, but you should use `puppet agent --configprint` instead of `puppet master --configprint`.
+Refer to  [Locating the PE Agent Certificate and Security Credentials][inpage_locate_agent] to find them, but you should use `puppet agent --configprint` instead of `puppet master --configprint`.
 3. Copy the agent's certificate, private key, and public key into place.
 Do the same with the external CA's CRL and CA certificate.
 4. Restart the `pe-puppet` service.